matxa/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

   - To run an in-line bash/python command you need to use the `<<<`

     1. `<<<` - stands for "Here String" -> can be considered as a stripped-down form of a here document.
-It consists of nothing more than COMMAND <<<$WORD, where $WORD is expanded and fed to the stdin of COMMAND.[source-link] (https://linux.die.net/abs-guide/x15683.html)
+It consists of nothing more than COMMAND <<<$WORD, where $WORD is expanded and fed to the stdin of COMMAND.[source-link](https://linux.die.net/abs-guide/x15683.html)

     - `./1-run_inline` is the same as -> `python3 <<< PYCODE='print("Holberton School: {}".format(88+10))'`